Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 - A True Classic: These clean, simple rolls are a restaurant staple!
 And a great way to master the basics before trying more advanced styles.

-Homemade sushi doesn’t have to be intimidating — this recipe proves it can be fun, approachable, and delicious.
+Homemade sushi doesn’t have to be intimidating.
+This recipe proves it can be fun, approachable, and delicious.

 Ingredients & Tools